remrobem/bamazon/README.md

     1. Add Inventory to a Product
     1. Add a Product
 1. **_node bamazonSupevisor.js_**
-    1. View Poduct sales by Department
+    1. View Product sales by Department
     1. Add a Department

 # General Instructions